Emergency Contact

 Seqwater’s Dam Improvement Program is ensuring its dams comply with the latest safety standards and continue to function safely during extreme weather events in line with regulatory requirements.

-The Lake Macdonald Dam Improvement Project will involve building a new spillway and reconstructing the existing earth embankments.
+The Lake Macdonald Dam Improvement Project will include constructing a temporary upstream cofferdam, a new spillway and reconstructing the existing earth embankments.

 Project update